dotlang/language/doc/RFE.md

 - It is a new piece of different syntax in function and data type declaration. what about data types?
 How can I say a set must have these protocols?
 Maybe I cannot do it with tuples.
 - Protocol is more powerful because I can define multiple protocols each for a specific type and task and combine them easily and they are more readable.
-- How to write a generic iteration function?
+- How to write a generic iteration function?with expects an interable?
+- another solution: make it easier to bind functions in the context to function pointer varialbles.